sphinx_gallery_thumbnail_number = 4

 Probability density function of the standard gaussian distribution

-In order to combine several graphics, we can use the add method.
+In order to combine several graphs, we can use the add method.

 Let us create an empirical histogram from a sample.